Tech-Parivartan/r2r-protocol/README.md

 ## 📜 License

-This project is licensed under the MIT License – see the (LICENSE) file for details.
+The r2r-protocol is an open-source project by Tech Parivartan, under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## 📬 Feedback & Support